hvak/MIMRF-BFM/README.md

 ## Demo
 Run `demo_main.m` in MATLAB.

+## Main Functions
+The MIMRF-BFM Algorithm runs using the following function:
+`[measure, initialMeasure, Analysis] = learnCIMeasure_bfm_multires(Bags, Labels, Parameters)`

+## Inputs
+The _Bags_ input is a 1xNumTrainBags cell array.
+Inside each cell, NumPntsInBag x nSources cell.
+Inside each cell, the "collection" of all possible combinations generated from the multi-resolution data set.

+The Labels input is a 1xNumTrainBags double vector that takes values of "1" and "0" for two-class classification problems - Training labels for each bag.

+## Parameters
+The parameters can be set in the following functions:
+`[Parameters] = learnCIMeasureParams()`

+The parameters is a MATLAB structure with the following fields:
+1. eta: percentage of time to make small-scale mutation
+2. analysis: if = "1", save all intermediate results
+3. exaustiveSearchThresh: count threshold for number of repeated samples
+4. fitnessUpdateThresh: count threshold for number of times new BFM samples do not improve over past iterations

 ## Citing MIMRF
 If you use the MIMRF-BFM multi-resolution fusion algorithm, please cite the following reference using the following BibTeX entries.
 ```